followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/columns/editCellTemplate.md

 The settings of the column to which the cell belongs.
 - **rowType**: <font size="-1">String</font>
 The type of the row to which the cell belongs.
 Equals *"data"* for ordinary rows or *"group"* for group rows.
-- **setValue(newValue)**: <font size="-1">Method</font>
-Saves the edited value.
-After this method is called, the editing process ends.

-    [note] A call of this method tells the widget that the value has been changed.
-Because of this, in *batch* [edit mode]({basewidgetpath}/Configuration/editing/#mode), an edited cell can be highlighted even if its value was not actually changed, for example, if a user switched this cell into the editing state and then immediately switched it back without changing the value.
-To prevent this behavior, check that the value has actually been changed before calling the **setValue(newValue)** method.

 [note]If you implement two-way data binding in your template, make sure that you have switched off the built-in implementation of this feature by setting the [twoWayBindingEnabled]({basewidgetpath}/Configuration/#twoWayBindingEnabled) option to **false**.